The Games for Change Student Challenge

 Host a Student Challenge Game Jam!

 Give students the thrill of rapid game design, taking them from their first idea to a playable prototype in one exciting event.
 Run it as a stand-alone experience or integrate it into your existing activities.
+Check out our resources and explore funding opportunities to help you get started.

 The Scarcity Line